-Most top-of-the-line camping gear is loaded with luxuries and features that mimic the comforts of home.
-But unless you're getting out every weekend or like to “glamp” (a glamorous version of camping), the latest and greatest technology isn’t a prerequisite to having a great time in the outdoors.
-In fact, there are more options now than ever for high-quality, affordable camping gear, so we’ve written this article to help point you in the right direction (spoiler: Coleman dominates the market).
-From essentials like a camping tent and sleeping bag to kitchen items like a camping stove and cooler, below is our list of the best budget camping gear, which totals to $539 at the time of publishing.
-For a complete list of options, check out our detailed camping gear reviews.
+Most premium front-country camping gear is loaded with luxuries and features that mimic the comforts of home.
+But unless you're getting out every weekend or prefer the extra amenities of a glamping setup, the top camping tech isn’t a prerequisite to having a great time outdoors.
+In fact, there are more options than ever for affordable gear that doesn't sacrifice quality, and this article will help point you in the right direction.
+From essentials like a camping tent and sleeping bag to extras like a camp table, a camping stove, and a cooler, below is our list of the best budget camping gear, which totals to $622 full retail at the time of publishing.
+For a complete list of options, check out our detailed camping gear reviews

 Many of the best camping tents retail for $400 or more, have near-vertical walls, and are constructed with high-end materials for reliable protection against bad weather.
-But the truth is that the majority of us venture out on clear summer nights and don't need to spend up for extra features.
-For fair-weather campers, the Coleman Skydome 6 gets the job done, offering good privacy, protection from light to moderate rain, and a layer of separation between you and the bugs.
-Don’t expect premium quality here—the tent is made from inexpensive materials, and the single door isn't ideal for more than a couple campers.
-But for just under $150 on Amazon at the time of publishing, the Skydome features a spacious 85 square feet of floor area, has good ventilation, and is a breeze to set up.
-For a cheaper alternative, Coleman's own Sundome 6 is available for $100 and offers an additional 15 square feet of floor space, although the partial-coverage rainfly offers limited wet-weather protection.
+But most of us venture out on clear summer nights and don't need to spend hundreds more for extra features.
+For fair-weather campers, the Coleman Skydome 6 gets the job done, offering good privacy, protection from moderate precipitation, and a layer of separation between you and the bugs.
+Don’t expect premium quality here—the tent is made from inexpensive materials, the single door isn't ideal for more than a couple of campers, and the rain fly doesn't extend all the way to the ground.
+But for $180 (and often found on sale), the Skydome features 85 square feet of floor area, has good ventilation, and is a breeze to set up.
+Coleman's even more affordable Sundome 6 has an additional 15 square feet of floor space, though it lacks some features that the Skydome offers, such as a gear loft for storage and also has a partial-coverage rainfly.
+If you think you'll be camping more often and can spend up a bit, we recommend the Skydome with Full-Fly Vestibule, which provides much better weather protection and covered storage space.
+But for fair-weather outings, the base model of the Skydome offers all most people will need.

-Unlike backpacking gear—where weight and packability are paramount—comfort is the name of the game for camping sleeping bags.
-The best models will be roomy (look for rectangular designs), feature soft fabrics, and come filled with ample insulation (usually synthetic fill) for warmth on cool nights.
-Our favorite budget model for 2024 is another Coleman offering: their synthetic Brazos 20, which is rated to 20 degrees Fahrenheit and will keep you comfortable on chilly to moderate outings in the summer and shoulder seasons.
-At just over $50, you can expect cheaper materials and fill (you will probably want to add extra layers to stay warm as you approach the 30-degree mark), but it’s a steal considering most options in this category cost well over $100, with some premium down bags creeping into the $300+ range.
+Unlike for backpacking—where weight and packability are paramount—comfort is the name of the game for car camping.
+Because of this, your camping sleeping bag can be as large and plush as you'd like.
+The best models will be roomy (look for rectangular designs), feature soft fabrics, and come filled with ample insulation (usually synthetic) for warmth on cool nights.
+Our favorite budget model for the past several seasons is another Coleman offering: their synthetic Brazos 20, which is rated to 20 degrees Fahrenheit and will keep you comfortable on chilly to moderate outings in the summer and shoulder seasons.
+For under $60, you can expect cheaper materials and fill (you will probably want to add extra layers to stay warm as you approach the 30-degree mark), but this is a steal considering most options in this category cost well over $100, with some premium down bags approaching the $300+ range.
+If you only plan to camp in super warm weather or you sleep particularly warm, the Brazos 30 rings in even cheaper at $54.

 Camping Mattress: Sea to Summit Camp SI Sleeping Mat ($89)

 If you’re like us, a key ingredient to a quality night's sleep is a good mattress.
-Top-end camping mattresses can cost upward of $200, but you can rest almost as easy on a model like the $89 Sea to Summit Camp SI Sleeping Mat.
-This self-inflating mat boasts a durable construction with thick fabrics, a 3-season-ready R-value of 4.2, and a simple but functional one-way valve for quick and easy inflation and deflation.
+Top-end camping mattresses can cost well over $200, but you can also rest well on a model like the $89 Sea to Summit Camp SI Sleeping Mat.
+This self-inflating mat is durably constructed with thick fabrics, has an R-value of 4.2 (perfect for 3-season camping), and offers a simple but functional one-way valve for quick and easy inflation and deflation.
 It's also light and compressible enough that we have no hesitations about taking it on the occasional backpacking trip, and the self-inflating design means you won’t get dizzy trying to set up your bed.
 The bad news is that there's only 1.5 inches of padding between you and the ground—if you're a side sleeper, we'd advise upgrading to the Camp Plus SI, which is 3 inches thick and costs $99 for the Rectangular Wide model.

 Camping gear (inside REI Base Camp tent)